mossblaser/place-and-route-interchange-format/spec.md

 file against these schemas using [any of a number of validators](http://json-schema.org/implementations.html) (we recommend [jsonschema](https://github.com/Julian/jsonschema), a validator written Python with a straight-forward command-line interface.
+For example, to validate one of the example files:

+    $ jsonschema -i examples/simple/machine.json schemas/machine.json